dama-lab/multi-atlas-segmentation/README.md

      (`$HOME` represent your home directory, which is located at `/home/YourUserName/`).

 - After the above "installation" procedure, you're ready to use the script.
 The bash script is compatible with Linux/Windows/Mac system.
-For detailed description of the pipeline, please refer to the papers [[1]](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0086576) [[2]](https://www.frontiersin.org/articles/10.3389/fnins.2019.00011).
-Citation of the two papers are listed at the bottom of this page.

 **Usage**